apptools-lab/AppWorks/extensions/iceworks-ui-builder/README.md

 ## Create Component

-Iceworks provides a huge amount of high quality materials for React and [Rax](https://rax.js.org/) apps.
+Provides a huge amount of high quality materials for React and [Rax](https://rax.js.org/) apps.
 You can select materials to create components.

 ### Activate